Skip to content

 The pattern is consistent: high-risk work should move through a visible request, review, and approval path, not through scattered side channels.

-AI will write summaries, classify incoming requests, suggest next actions, and draft operator notes.
+AI can write summaries, classify incoming requests, suggest next actions, and draft operator notes.
 That can make payment operations faster.

 It can also create more fragments if the operating record is not designed properly.

-The right model is simple: let AI help with the work, but keep the work itself inside one source of truth.
+The better model is simple: let AI help with the work, but keep the work itself inside one source of truth.

 The Better Standard